 - submits a task late (without a valid reason) (see section 3.9 above) - does not attempt the assessment task (non-attempt) - does not make a serious attempt at a task (non-serious attempt).
-A non-serious attempt is when a student submits an assessment task which shows little or no thought/effort, which is generally incomplete or which contains frivolous or objectionable material.
-Where the HSC Deputy Principal deems a student to have made a non-serious attempt, a mark of zero will be awarded. - is found to be involved in substantial malpractice (see section 3.16 below) - is absent a day before an assessment task (without a valid reason) (see section 3.8 above) - is absent from or late a day before an assessment task.
-In such cases: - parents/guardians will be informed in writing - copies of the parental notification will be notified to the Head Teacher, Year Advisor, Deputy Principal and Principal Students who do not make a serious attempt at assessment tasks in excess of 50% of the available marks will receive an 'N' determination for that course (see section 3.15, 3.18 and 3.19)
+A non-serious attempt is when a student submits an assessment task which shows little or no thought/effort, which is generally incomplete or which contains frivolous or objectionable material. - is found to be involved in substantial malpractice (see section 3.16 below)

+- is absent a day before an assessment task (without a valid reason) (see section 3.8 above) - is absent from or late a day before an assessment task.
+In such cases: - parents/guardians will be informed in writing - copies of the parental notification will be notified to the Head Teacher, Year Advisor, Deputy Principal and Principal. - Students who do not make a serious attempt at assessment tasks in excess of 50% of the available marks will receive an 'N' determination for that course (see section 3.15, 3.18 and 3.19)